LDSSA/prep-course-portal/infrastructure/README.md

         * <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html>
 1. manually create the s3 bucket that will contain the terraform state os the infrastructure in this project
     * created one called "ldsa-infrastructure"
+1. for first time deployment we need
+    * docker installed on your local machine
+    * region configures in your aws profile (ex: `aws configure set region eu-west-1`)~
+    * configure a region in your ~/.aws/credentials file
+    * boto3 installed in the current avtive virtual environment

 Now run `deploy_<stage>.sh`